Rootless-Ghost/security-awareness-training/README.md

-# 🔒 Security Awareness Training Platform
+# 🔒 Security Awareness Training Platform (Work in progress)

 A comprehensive web application for security awareness training, featuring phishing simulations and interactive training modules for small businesses.